13 Most Sustainable Eco-Lodges in British Columbia

 Deep in the Great Bear Rainforest of British Columbia, you’ll find the Spirit Bear Lodge, which promises guests an adventurous stay.
 Take a look at the gorgeous sceneries that bless it and learn about the interesting culture.
 From spending your time listening to the rainforest speak to taking a nature trail that allows you to greet the wildlife, the Spirit Bear Lodge is one experience you’ll never forget.
 Where else would you go bear-watching in Canada to catch a glimpse of the famous spirit bears?

-Of course, the Spirit Bear Lodge maintains sustainability through various practices; it has an eco-friendly architectural design which pays homage to its ancestral traditions and is furnished with modern but comfortable and eco-friendly furniture.
+Of course, the Spirit Bear Lodge maintains sustainability through various practices; it has an eco-friendly architectural design that pays homage to its ancestral traditions and is furnished with modern but comfortable and eco-friendly furniture.
 The lodge actively partakes in the conservation of the forest and has accomplished several United Nations Sustainable Development Goals.

 Haida House